6 Choosing Relevant and Authentic Repertoire

 Clearly (or maybe not so clearly since you are new to this), the first two are best for younger children in grades PreK–2.
 The Tree Song is an action song, where the movement follows the words in very simple, concrete ways that young children can follow.
 What is tricky with At the Bottom of the Sea is that it has a large vocal range that would be appropriate for older students.
 However, the game is “follow-the-leader” and encourages dramatic play, which is age-appropriate for PreK–2.
 While the teacher would sing the whole song, young children would only sing on the “ohhhh, [name, name] we love you,” which is a smaller singing range appropriate for young children.

 The last two examples are for older children.
 The complex hand-clapping patterns give an appropriate challenge for older students, and both songs have interesting/funny phrases that would attract older students’ interest and attention, much like riddles and jokes.
 For example, in Green Sally Up, there is the phrase, “he jumped so high, he touched the sky, and he didn’t come back ’til the Fourth of July.”
 In Four White Horses, there is the phrase “shadow play is a ripe banana.”
-Both songs also have a lot of syncopation in the melody and Green Sally Up had blue notes, which is interesting for older students to sing.
-That is not to say you can’t sing syncopated or songs with blue notes with younger students…the learning objectives would be different.
+Both songs also have a lot of syncopation in the melody and Green Sally Up has a minor melodic pattern (mi re do la), which is interesting and an appropriate challenge for older students to identify and sing.
+That is not to say you can’t sing syncopated or songs in minor tonality with younger students…the learning objectives would be different.
 This brings me to the next section, choosing repertoire according to what skills you want students to learn/practice.

 Skill-Appropriate